 But the path continued steeply upwards and onwards — three miles to the Ullevålseter Cafe.
 The thought of their delicious goulash was the only thing that kept me going as families towing sleds filled with small children left me in the dust.
 On more than one occasion, I had a hissy fit and whined like a two-year-old about my skis.
 I swear I came within an inch of lying down on the snow and having a full-blown tantrum, kicking and screaming.

 Eventually — sweating, panting, and cursing — I made it to the lodge.
 My ire was temporarily forgotten as I seated myself in the crowd of wool-clad Norwegians enjoying a siesta in the sun.
 After my uphill battle, I felt I’d earned my right to number among them as a fellow Scandinavian.
-It’s the same feeling I get when I go to a Cubs game at Wrigley Field; like I’m a true American because I’m participating in an age-old cultural ritual.
+It’s the same feeling I get when I go to a Cubs game at Wrigley Field; like I’m a true American because I’m participating in the age-old cultural ritual of baseball (even though I really don’t follow the game).

 Of course, I then proceeded to confirm her impression of us as “big-eaters” by snarfing down a huge bowl of venison stew (which beat out goulash as my final choice, since it was new on the menu and I wanted to give it a try — delicious!)
-After a hot cup of coffee, Matthew and I headed back outside to admire the scenery.
-(Our main goal being to scout which path looked the least lethal for the downhill trip back to the T-bane train stop.)
+After a hot cup of coffee, Matthew and I headed back outside to admire the scenery and scout which path looked the least lethal for the downhill trip back to the T-bane train stop.

 Ten minutes down the trail, I realized my legs were shot.
 My muscles quivered so badly from my previous exertions that I knew I didn’t have the strength to control my descent on the steep runs.
 Little kids littered the path, and I imagined scattering them like pins on a bowling lane with my unchecked pace.
 Off came the skis as I elected for the safer route of trudging along the edge of the trail.